matrix-org/matrix-spec-proposals/proposals/1680-cross-signing.md

 - `attestations` (`[Attestation]` (see below)): The published attestations or revocations for the device.
-This array MUST only include the attestations or revocations made by devices belonging to the user calling the endpoint, or made by devices the user that the attestation is about.
-For example, when Alice calls this endpoint to fetch information about Bob's devices, this array will only include attestations made by Alice's devices or by Bob's other devices.
+This array MUST only include the attestations or revocations made by devices belonging to the user calling the endpoint, or made by devices belonging to the owner of the device being queried.
+For example, when Alice calls this endpoint to fetch information about Bob's devices, this array will only include attestations or revocations made by Alice's devices or by Bob's other devices.

 TODO: `keys/query` may need to include devices that have been logged out, in order to avoid unexpectedly breaking trust chains, so we may want to recommend